 Basal Body Temperature

 Your basal body temperature (BBT) is your body’s temperature at rest.
 This is different from a normal temperature because it must be taken first thing in the morning before you even move.
-If you want to know more, here is an in-depth article on basal body temperature and ovulation.
+You need a special thermometer to take your basal body temperature.
+Your BBT stays pretty consistent during your follicular phase and will rise 24 hours after you ovulate.

 If you are charting your cycle using one of the apps, you will be able to tell exactly when you ovulated.